awesome548/LLMind/PROJECT-REPORT.md

    which precedents" per aspect, shown on demand.
 Both findings are three years of iterations old and still unimplemented; both are more evidenced than anything in Iterations E–H.
+   **[PAID — both.]** (a) became the design-space schema, built beyond the ask (annotation receipts, facets, in-table composition — §2.11, Iteration K-A).
+   (b) became the rationale layer + coverage probe (§2.15, Iteration L-A), grounded in annotation counts rather than generation-time claims.
+Whether they buy the trust they were built for is item 2's question.

 4. **Consolidate the epistemics into design language.** Part 11 started this from the geometry side (the band is gone; one signal fewer).
 The remaining work is the UI